What Does ‘AAA’ Really Mean?

 We believe it’s not only ethical, but the right of the consumer to know about any enhancements their emerald has undergone.
 At Nolan and Vada we carefully handpick emeralds that have been oiled to enhance clarity, in line for industry accepted standards.

 For full transparency we only use actual images of each emerald with their stock identification, so you know exactly what you’re purchasing.
-Each image is taken in natural lighting to give the most accurate representation of the color, clarity and cut.
+Each image is taken in natural lighting to give the most accurate representation of the colour, clarity and cut.
 We also provide additional imagery and videos upon request.

-We’ve noticed a lot of companies choose to show digitally created images and videos, where you can select your carat weight and color.
+We’ve noticed a lot of companies choose to show digitally created images and videos, where you can select your carat weight and colour.
 As every emerald is unique in it’s colour, saturation and inclusions, it is extremely important to see the exact emerald you are buying, rather than a digital render, as this would not be an accurate representation of the nuances of each stone.
-We strongly recommend that you do not trust a digital render, always ask to see real images in natural lighting to understand the true color and quality of a natural emerald you intend to purchase.
+We strongly recommend that you do not trust a digital render, always ask to see real images in natural lighting to understand the true colour and quality of a natural emerald you intend to purchase.